fixmycrypto/FixMyCrypto/README.md

 # Checkpoints

-The software will save the current progress every 30 seconds to the file `checkpoint.json` so you can resume a long running job after it gets interrupted.
+The software will save the current progress every 30 seconds to the file `checkpoint.json` so you can resume a long running job if it gets interrupted.
 If this file exists when the program starts, it will resume near where it left off.
-If you change your settings or start a new job, you should delete `checkpoint.json` to restart from the beginning.
+If you cancel a job and change your settings or need to restart from the beginning, you should delete `checkpoint.json`.

 # Paranoid "Amnesia" Environment